New York State Fair: New York State Fairgrounds

 The 375 acre fairgrounds complex operates year-round and annually hosts more than 500 non-fair events.
 These range from major entertainment and sporting events to a variety of equestrian competitions, consumer shows, community events, and meetings.

 The Syracuse Nationals classic car show draws nearly 80,000 people to its weekend event at the fairgrounds.
-The fairgrounds is a key player in New York's equine industry, hosting more than 40 horse events each year.
+The fairgrounds hosts more than 40 horse events each year.
 In 2015, 65 trade and consumer shows brought nearly 400,000 people to the fairgrounds.
 A total of 50 entertainment events ranging from major rock concerts to theater pipe organ concerts attracted 133,235 people.